 According to a YouGov and Tink 2021 survey among 308 financial executives, 68 percent of respondents increased their interest in open banking during the pandemic.

-Open banking benefits for digital banking:
+Talking about core banking software architecture, let's cover open banking benefits for digital banking:

 - Product innovation.
 Open banking gives access to many tools and capabilities that allow for the creation and testing of new products and services.
 Thus, digital banking startups that offer open banking services have more opportunities to accelerate their digital services and increase the time to market than startups without such services.